For my birthday I wanted to give myself the gift of time. A gift where I’d execute my plans and be solo exploring the backcountry.

 A place where I could hike and backpack.
 Without any excess red tape, permits or crowds.

 I’d explore Utah.
 I’d go to a place I have not gone before.

 I’d go to Dark Canyon.

-It would be a loop logistically easy and near a main road.
-And conveniently located near a national monument for a second part of my trip.
+It would be a loop logistically easy and near the main road.
+And conveniently located near a national monument for the second part of my trip.

 The walk was pleasant.